HI, I'm Liz

 Art making throughout my life has brought me peace and insight.
 As a little girl, I loved to create!
 Making mud pies in the backyard, pushing my hands through the cold, wet mud was heavenly.
 I loved to watch my mud pies as they baked in the sunlight.
 On cold Sunday afternoons, I would sit at the coffee table and draw cartoons.
 In my teen years, I would escape to my room to be alone, drawing or painting portraits.
 Today, my favorite medium is acrylic paint - using my hands to move the paint reminds of the cold, wet mud I loved as a little girl.

 In 2015, I graduated with my Masters in Counseling and quickly became a Licensed Professional Counselor (LPC).
 Midway through 2019, I began my credentialing process to becoming a registered art therapist (ATR).
 In December 2022, I became LPC-S, approved to see LPC-Associates through their new journey of counseling.
+In March of 2023, I was approved to be a Registered Expressive Arts Therapist.

 My training is extensive and includes: Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Trauma Focused Cognitive Behavior Therapy (TR-CBT), Eye Movement Desensitization and Reprocessing (EMDR), and Expressive Arts Therapy (EAT).
 My greatest passion is to work with women who have suffered trauma/PTSDE using CPT and Expressive Arts Therapy.
 Other areas of interest are anxiety and grief.